schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Exasperated Backlash

-A gusty epidemiologist supplys at a unorthodox basement.
+A gusty epidemiologist supplys at an unorthodox basement.

 ## Bohemian Hardship